Origen-SDK/origen_sim/README.md

 * generic_run_cmd: Either a string, array to be joined by ' && ', or a block returning either of the aforementioned that the generic toolchain (vendor) will use to begin the testbench toolchain process.
 * post_process_run_cmd: Block object to post-process the cmd OrigenSim will start the testbench with.
 This can be used to post-process the command for any supported vendor.
-This block should return the command to return, as a string.
+This block should return the command to run, as a string.

 An example of the <code>post_process_run_cmd</code> usage is: